 I'm proud to present the first dual boot project for the Qualcomm-based Samsung Galaxy S4!
 This project started off as a feature in my ROM, but not anymore.
-This will allow any two ROMs (soon, three) to be installed at the same time.
-It works by patching the secondary ROM's installation scripts and boot image to load the ROM files from an alternate location (/system/dual, /cache/dual, and /data/dual).
+This will allow any number of ROMs to be installed at the same time.
+It works by patching the secondary ROM's installation scripts and boot image to load the ROM files from an alternate location (/system/multiboot, /cache/multiboot, and /data/multiboot).
 Because of the way this is implemented, no changes to the primary ROM are necessary :D

 NOTE: If you want to dualboot a TouchWiz ROM, I highly recommend installing TW as the primary ROM.
 Otherwise, any mods will need to be patched before flashing.

 After patching the zip file, a new file, like some_rom_dual.zip file will be created.
 For example, patching ktoonsez's

 would create a new

 Instructions for dual booting